Toronto Blue Jays: 2024 season

 During the off-season, the Blue Jays re-signed Kiermaier and signed utility player Isiah Kiner-Falefa, designated hitter Justin Turner, and pitcher Yariel Rodríguez.
 The Blue Jays also traded Santiago Espinal for a pitching prospect.

 During the regular season, the Blue Jays designated Cavan Biggio for assignment and traded him for a prospect afterwards.
 Before the 2024 trade deadline, the Blue Jays traded away Yimi García, Nate Pearson, Danny Jansen, Justin Turner, Yusei Kikuchi, Trevor Richards, Isiah Kiner-Falefa, and Kevin Kiermaier.

 2025 season

 The Toronto Blue Jays signed Anthony Santander and Max Scherzer in the off-season.
 The Blue Jays extended the contract of Vladimir Guerrero Jr. for $500 million over 14 seasons, making him among the highest paid athletes in the world.

 Before the 2025 trade deadline, the Blue Jays traded for Seranthony Domínguez, Shane Bieber, Louis Varland, and Ty France.

 The Blue Jays reached the World Series, losing to the Los Angeles Dodgers in seven games with Game 7 going into extra innings.

+2026 season

+The Toronto Blue Jays signed Dylan Cease, Cody Ponce, and Kazuma Okamoto and re-signed Shane Bieber and Max Scherzer during the off-season.
+Early in the regular season, amid injuries to the starting rotation, the Blue Jays signed Patrick Corbin.

+Before the 2025 trade deadline, the Blue Jays traded away Kevin Gausman, Daulton Varsho, and Jeff Hoffman and the Blue Jays acquired Brett Bateman.